| Troops

 rages at the gateway to northern Jaffna, military

+officials said on Sunday.
 Troops had "tactically" pulled back their

 defence line north of Elephant Pass and the Iyakachchi